Flight-Log/flight-log-be/README.md

 This RESTful API back end is built with Python and Django, and utilizes the [Django-REST-Framework](https://www.django-rest-framework.org/) toolkit.

+Flight Log was conceptualized, designed, and developed over two weeks in July 2023, as part of the Capstone project for students in the Turing School of Software and Design.
+More information about this project is available [here](https://mod4.turing.edu/projects/capstone/).

 ## Table of Contents

 - [RESTful Endpoints](#restful-endpoints)